 Fake or lacking photo: Scammers often use photos of attractive people to lure you into accepting their invites.
 Pictures can be AI-generated or simply stolen, often showing real social media influencers or actors.
 When in doubt, upload the photo to Google or Bing image search and see what comes up.

-Sloppy profile: If you ever looked for a job on LinkedIn, you know that a profile with poor spelling and professional description won’t get you hired.
+Sloppy profile: If you ever looked for a job on LinkedIn, you know that a profile with poor spelling and professional description won't get you hired.
 Yet, cybercrooks can be lazy – many fake LinkedIn profiles are sloppy.
-Fake accounts may also contain discrepancies in work history, like achievements too great for a person of such a young age.
+Fake LinkedIn accounts may also contain discrepancies in work history, like achievements too great for a person of such a young age.

-Safeguarding Personal Data on LinkedIn
+Safeguarding personal data on LinkedIn

-Luckily, there are tools like NordPass that make business cybersecurity effortless.
+To take your LinkedIn security even further, we recommend creating a unique password that’s kept in an encrypted vault like the NordPass one.
 This advanced password manager is easy to set up and use.
-It comes with handy features, allowing you to create the Password Policy for administrative-level employees or have full transparency over logins to company accounts (Activity Log).
+It comes with handy features, allowing you to set up a Password Policy for administrative-level employees or have full transparency over logins to company accounts with the Activity Log feature.

-But to understand what a game changer NordPass can be in your company, don’t just take our word for it — give it a go yourself with the free trial.
+But to understand what a game changer NordPass can be in your company, don't just take our word for it—give it a go yourself with the free trial.